c-4-s/test-2/README.md

 ```

 ### 4. Reshape the array into 10x10
-`arr_squared.reshape(10,10)` converts the 1D array of 100 elements into a 2D 10×10 array.
+`arr_squared.reshape(10,10)` reshapes the 1D array of 100 elements into a 2D 10×10 array.

 ```
 arr_squared = arr_squared.reshape(10,10)